Merlakia Jones

-Merlakia Jones (born June 21, 1973) is a former American college and professional basketball player who was a guard in the Women's National Basketball Association (WNBA) for eight seasons during the 1990s and 2000s.
+Merlakia Jones (born June 21, 1973) is an American former college and professional basketball player who was a guard in the Women's National Basketball Association (WNBA) for eight seasons during the 1990s and 2000s.
 Jones played college basketball for the University of Florida, and then played professionally for the Cleveland Rockers and Detroit Shock of the WNBA.

 Early years

 Jones was born to George and Jacqueline Jones in Montgomery, Alabama.
 She attended George Washington Carver in Montgomery, and was a standout high school basketball player for the G.W.
 Carver Wolverines.

 College career

 Jones accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where she played for coach Carol Ross's Florida Gators women's basketball team from 1991 to 1995.